-The data regarding comparative effectiveness of various PPIs for eradicating H. pylori is fair, with one systematic review, and 16 recent head-to-head trials.
+The evidence regarding comparative effectiveness of various PPIs for eradicating H. pylori is fair, with five systematic reviews, and 17 recent head-to-head trials.
 The significant heterogeneity among studies based on design, participants, and method of measuring outcomes lessen the strength of the evidence.
 These studies generally did not find a difference in eradication rate between the PPIs, with the exception of lower dose pantoprazole when compared to high dose pantoprazole or high dose omeprazole, and rabeprazole when compared to lansoprazole in one study.
 Symptom resolution was not assessed in these studies.